philiptn/media-toolbox/media-encoder/README.md

 # media-encoder
 A custom media encoder script based on Python.
 Uses ffmpeg and mkvmerge to encode and repack the media.
-Includes some custom encoding parameters, as well as suggested CRF settings for each scenario.
-Will also ask the user for cropping and aspect ratio.
+Includes optimized encoding parameters, as well as suggested CRF settings for each codec/tuning.
+Also supports cropping, resizing and denoising (h265).
 #### How to use:
 1. Navigate to the media-encoder folder: `cd media-encoder`
 2. Put media files inside `input/`.